TanmoySG/wunderDB/README.md

 Hi!
 Welcome to the wunderDB Repository.

-Currently I am rewriting the whole project in Golang with standard API following development practices.
+Currently I am rewriting the whole project in Golang with standard API following standard development practices.
 So this branch is still a Work in Progress! 👷🏻 🏗️ Hope to deliver the initial version of v2 soon!

 ## WDB-Retro